espocrm/documentation/docs/administration/workflows.md

 ### Apply Assignment Rule

-Assign the target record to user by distribution rule.
+Assigns the target record to user by distribution rule.
 There are two available rules: Round-Robin and Least-Busy.

 * Round-Robin - users are chosen from the top to the bottom of a list (team) and then starting again.
-* Least-Busy - user who has fewer assigned records will be chosen for assignment.
+* Least-Busy - the user who has fewer assigned records will be chosen for assignment.

-*List Report* - For Least-Busy distribution determines what records will be taken into account to calculate the number of assigned records.
-E.g. for Cases we need to take only records with active status.
+*List Report* - determines what records will be taken into account to calculate the number of assigned records for Least-Busy distribution.
+E.g. we need to take only records with active status for Cases.

 *Target Team* - Users of the selected team will take part in the assignment process.

-*Target User Position* - Allows to restrict the user list who will be take part in the assignment process.
+*Target User Position* - Allows to restrict the list of users that will take part in the assignment process.
 Users that have the selected position (in team) will take part.
 If the field is set to *All*, then all team members will take part.

 ### Create Notification